Road 96: Development and release

 The game was developed by French studio DigixArt, a small development team with about 15 employees.
-The game was directed by Yoan Fanise, the creator behind Valiant Hearts: The Great War.
+The game was directed by Yoan Fanise, the creator of Valiant Hearts: The Great War.
 According to the developer, the story of the game was inspired by the works of Quentin Tarantino, the Coen Brothers, and Bong Joon-ho.
-It was inspired by different works of fiction, from The Goonies and Porco Rosso.
+It was inspired by different works of fiction, from The Goonies to Porco Rosso.
 A test given to the player allowing them to flee to work offshore was based on real-world North Korean exams.
-The game featured procedural generation extensively.
+The game features procedural generation extensively.
 According to the team, the game had "148,268 story permutations".

 Road 96 was announced at The Game Awards 2020.
 The game was released for the Nintendo Switch and Microsoft Windows on 16 August 2021.
-An advertisement for the game was removed by Facebook, due to it being politically motivated.
-It was released for the Xbox One and the Xbox Series X/S on 14 April 2022.
-It was also released for the PlayStation 4 and PlayStation 5 on the same day.
+An advertisement for the game was removed by Facebook due to it being politically motivated.
+It was released for the Xbox One and Xbox Series X/S as well as the PlayStation 4 and PlayStation 5 on 14 April 2022.

 Reception

-Road 96 received "generally favourable" reviews according to review aggregator website Metacritic.
-Alice Bell writing for Rock Paper Shotgun commented that it was a "great journey to go on", but didn't think the game was a particularly good representation of crossing the border, or being homeless.
+Road 96 received "generally favourable" reviews from critics, according to review aggregator website Metacritic.
+Alice Bell writing for Rock Paper Shotgun commented that it was a "great journey to go on", but did not think the game was a particularly good representation of crossing the border or being homeless.

-Marco Procida for Eurogamer.it commented that the game was niche, but had a very good soundtrack.
+Christian Donlan of Eurogamer commented "I loved Road 96 from the start and [I] loved it at the end," noting its writing and gameplay; however, he noted that the completion meters felt "artificial".
+Marco Procida for Eurogamer.it commented that the game was for a niche audience, but had a very good soundtrack.

 IGN's Tristan Ogilvie enjoyed the experience, but found a few graphical and interface shortcomings.

-Stefano Scutti from Nerdando.com stated that Road 96 is "an experience to live", gaining a "Gold medal" for the game's "narrative experiment".
+Stefano Scutti from Nerdando.com stated that Road 96 is "an experience to live", gaining a "gold medal" for the game's "narrative experiment".

+Nintendo World Report's Joe Devader found the game to be enjoyable overall, though with certain technical flaws that detract from the experience.
+The Escapist's Will Cruz commented that though the backstories and chose-your-own-adventure aspects of the game were done well, he didn't recommend the game to "[players] not driven by the political drama and minigames that aren’t challenging".